solbero/guide-kodi-lutris/GUIDE.md

 * Gamepads which work out of the box on Linux are, but not limited to, the Sony DualShock 3, DualShock 4 and Sixaxis; Steam Controller; Microsoft Xbox 360; Logitech F310, F510, F710 and gamepads made by 8Bitdo.
 * I’m using [MoltenGamepad](https://github.com/jgeumlek/MoltenGamepad) as an abstraction layer for all my controllers.
 It makes games agnostic to what controller I’m actually using.
 * You can use [AntiMicro](https://github.com/AntiMicro/antimicro) and custom game launch scripts to make a controller simulate a mouse and keyboard in games which doesn’t support controllers.
-* I have installed the lastest stable [MESA](https://en.wikipedia.org/wiki/Mesa_(computer_graphics)) provided from the [“Ubuntu-X” team PPA](https://launchpad.net/~ubuntu-x-swat/+archive/ubuntu/updates) since I’m running on Intel Integrated Graphics.
+* I have installed the latest stable [MESA](https://en.wikipedia.org/wiki/Mesa_(computer_graphics)) provided from the [“Ubuntu-X” team PPA](https://launchpad.net/~ubuntu-x-swat/+archive/ubuntu/updates) since I’m running on Intel Integrated Graphics.
 I recommend you install this PPA if you are running on Intel or AMD graphics hardware.
-* If you are running Nvidia hardware, you can install the latest stable and long-lived branches of the Nvidia closed source driver from the [Proprietary GPU Drivers PPA](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa).
+* If you are running nVidia hardware, you can install the latest stable and long-lived branches of the nVidia closed source driver from the [Proprietary GPU Drivers PPA](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa).
 * You can [autostart](http://openbox.org/wiki/Help:Autostart) programs and commands when the Kodi Openbox session is launched.
 You can do this by adding the relevant commands to `/.config/openbox/autostart`.
 You might have to create the file since it doesn’t exist by default.
 * You can also autostart programs and commands when Kodi is started, terminated or killed in the Kodi Openbox session.
 You can do this by adding the relevant commands to `~/.kodi-openbox/onstart`, `~/.kodi-openbox/onfinish` or `~/.kodi-openbox/onkill`.
 * Lutris (v0.4.9) currently supports the following runners: Linux (Native games), Steam, Web, WINE, WINE + Steam, Libretro, DOSBox, MAME, MESS, ScummVM, ResidualVM, Adventure Game Studio, Mednafen, FS-UAE, Vice, Stella, Atari800, Hatari, Virtual Jaguar, Snes9x, Mupen64Plus, Dolphin, PCSX-Reloaded, PCSX2, PPSSPP, Osmose, Reicast, Frotz, jzIntv, O2EM, ZDoom, Citra, DeSmuME and DGen.